algorandfoundation/docs/docs/get-started/dapps/pyteal.md

 All of the code for this guide is [located here](https://github.com/algorand/auction-demo){: target="_blank"}.
 Clone the repo and follow along!

 #Launching the application
-Algorand provides a docker instance for running a node, which is the fastest way to set up your dApp’s connection point to the blockchain.
-Make sure you have docker installed, then run this code to launch a sandbox node with a private network, i.e. your own local blockchain that runs the Algorand protocol.
+Algorand provides a [Docker instance](https://docs.docker.com/get-docker/) for running a node, which is the fastest way to set up your dApp’s connection point to the blockchain.
+Make sure you have docker installed, then run this code to launch a [sandbox node](https://github.com/algorand/sandbox) with a private network, i.e. your own local blockchain that runs the Algorand protocol.

 <center>
 ![Sandbox node guy](../../imgs/sandbox-node-guy.png){: style="width:200px"}